 Investigating the Effects of Mediated Associations on Judgment of Learning Reactivity

-Metamemory, or the processes by which individuals monitor their and adjust their memory abilities, is critical for understanding the learning process.
-Metamemorial processes are complex, such as deciding whether an information has been sufficiently learned or should be restudied , whether an individual lacks basic knowledge to learn higher-order concepts, or determining whether certain materials may better lend themselves to long-term retention than others (see Nelson & Narens, 1990).
+Metamemory, or the processes by which individuals monitor and adjust their memory abilities, is critical for understanding the learning process.
+Metamemorial processes are complex, such as deciding whether information has been sufficiently learned or should be restudied , whether an individual lacks basic knowledge to learn higher-order concepts, or determining whether certain materials may better lend themselves to long-term retention than others (see Nelson & Narens, 1990; Schwartz & Metcalfe, 2017, for reviews).
 One method to investigate metamemory processes is to have participants make judgments of learning, which predict whether studied materials will be later remembered.
 In a typical JOL experiment, participants study items (often cue-target paired associates) while rating their ability to correctly recall the target word in the presence of the cue word on a later test.
 While JOLs can be elicited via various scales (e.g., Hanczakowski, Zawadzka, Pasek, & Higham, 2013), they are often framed as the likelihood of successfully recalling a pair’s target if prompted by the cue at test using a probability scale (i.e., 0% - 100% ratings).
 By measuring changes in JOLs, including changes due to material type, delays, and other encoding conditions, researchers can assess metamemory accuracy in a simple comparison process which can be informative for learning (e.g., Koriat & Bjork, 2005; Maxwell & Huff, 2021; Rhodes & Castel, 2008; see Rhodes, 2016).

-Despite widespread use by metamemory researchers, early studies often regarded JOLs as having no direct influence on memory performance and instead focused on factors influencing their accuracy (e.g., associative direction, Koriat & Bjork, 2005; Maxwell & Huff, 2021; font size, Rhodes & Castel, 2008; JOL timing, Dunlosky & Nelson, 1994; Nelson & Dunlosky, 1991).
-A growing body of evidence, however, indicates that JOLs that are provided concurrently with or immediately following encoding, are reactive on learning, particularly when participants provide them while studying cue-target pairs (see Double, Birney, & Walker, 2018, for review).
-Thus, merely providing JOLs at encoding influences participants’ later memory for studied items, likely by directing participants’ attention to aspects of the stimuli that would have otherwise been overlooked (see Ericsson & Simon, 1993).
-These memory changes can manifest as either memory benefits (i.e., positive reactivity) or costs (i.e., negative reactivity).
-Testing for reactivity effects simply involve comparing memory performance for participants making JOLs to a separate group of participants who do not provide JOLs (a no-JOL control task such as silent reading).
-However, as previous research often focused on factors assessing JOL accuracy, a no-JOL control was often omitted.
+Despite widespread use by metamemory researchers, early studies often regarded JOLs as having no direct effect on memory performance and instead focused on factors influencing their accuracy (e.g., associative direction, Koriat & Bjork, 2005; Maxwell & Huff, 2021; font size, Rhodes & Castel, 2008; JOL timing, Dunlosky & Nelson, 1994; Nelson & Dunlosky, 1991; etc.).
+A growing body of evidence, however, indicates that JOLs which are provided concurrently with or immediately following encoding are reactive on learning, particularly when participants provide them while studying cue-target pairs (see Double, Birney, & Walker, 2018, for review).
+Thus, merely providing JOLs at encoding influences participants’ later memory for studied items, likely by making certain aspects of the stimuli more salient at encoding (see Ericsson & Simon, 1993).
+These memory changes can manifest as either memorial benefits (i.e., positive reactivity) or costs (i.e., negative reactivity).
+Testing for reactivity effects simply involves comparing memory performance for participants making JOLs to a separate group of participants who do not provide JOLs (a no-JOL control task such as silent reading).
+However, as previous research often focused on factors influencing JOL accuracy, a no-JOL control was often omitted.

 For those studies that do investigate JOL reactivity effects, a common test variable is the relatedness of the word pairs.
-These studies have consistently found that reactivity is moderated by pair relatedness such that providing JOLs generally results in positive reactivity on related pairs (e.g., cat – dog) while not being reactive on unrelated pairs (e.g., cat – sky; Janes, Rivers, & Dunlosky, 2018; Maxwell & Huff, 2022; Soderstrom, Clark, Halamish, & Bjork, 2015; etc.; but see Mitchum, Kelly, & Fox, 2016).
-Additionally, a meta-analysis conducted by Double, Birney, and Walker (2018) analyzing results from 17 JOL studies showed strong evidence of positive reactivity on related pairs but no evidence of negative reactivity on unrelated pairs.
+These studies have consistently found that reactivity is moderated by pair relatedness such that providing JOLs generally results in positive reactivity on related pairs (e.g., cat – dog) while not being reactive on unrelated pairs (e.g., cat – sky; Janes, Rivers, & Dunlosky, 2018; Maxwell & Huff, 2022; Rivers, Janes, & Dunlosky, 2021; Soderstrom, Clark, Halamish, & Bjork, 2015; etc.; but see Mitchum, Kelly, & Fox, 2016).
+Additionally, a meta-analysis conducted by Double et al. (2018) analyzing results from 17 JOL studies showed strong evidence of positive reactivity on related pairs but no evidence of negative reactivity on unrelated pairs.
 Thus, making JOLs modifies memory for cue-target pairs, specifically by improving recall of related but not unrelated pairs.